The Surrey Canal’s junctions

 Two junctions existed on the canal, connecting the Peckham and ‘Croydon’ sections.
 The junctions did not appear to have any official names.
 The one with the Croydon has been called Hatcham Junction but it is not known if this was used when the Croydon Canal was extant, as no map from the 19th Century shows that name, or whether it was a name ascribed by canal historians simply because the first lock on the Croydon was sometimes known as Hatcham lock.

-The colour picture shows the junction of Surrey Canal Road and Mercury Way, along whose alignment the Croydon canal ran.
-The Grand Surrey, although having closed in 1971, remained in water for a few years after closure.
-It was eventually drained, and infilled in 1978.
-It had become Surrey Canal Road by the mid 1980’s
+1st picture used by permission Croydon Local Studies Library.
+The 2nd (colour picture) shows the junction of Surrey Canal Road and Mercury Way, along whose alignment the Croydon canal ran.
+The Grand Surrey, although closed in 1971, remained in water at this point for a few more years.
+It was eventually drained and infilled in 1978.
+It had become Surrey Canal Road by the mid 1980’s.

 A view of the former junction at Coldblow through the arches of the London – Croydon Railway Line.
 A mooring bollard still exists at this point.
 Some of these were evidently more suited for ships!

 A sign by the former junction with the Peckham branch.
 The Surrey Canal Walk forms a linear parkway that stretches from Peckham to Camberwell.